Table of Contents

 U.S. EPA’s Great Lakes National Program Office provides funding pursuant to “(i) §104 of the Clean Water Act and (ii) §118 of the Clean Water Act calling for the achievement of the goals in the Great Lakes Water Quality Agreement, the principal goal of that Agreement being the restoration and maintenance of the chemical, physical, and biological integrity of the Great Lakes basin.”

-The Indiana Brownfields Program offers financial assistance to qualifying political subdivisions (as defined by Indiana Code 13-11-2-164(c)) in Indiana to acquire, assess, demolish and remediate brownfield sites.
-The Program also matches grants for recipients of financial assistance from the U.S. EPA.
+The Indiana Brownfields Program offers financial assistance (state and federal funds) primarily to qualifying political subdivisions (as defined by Indiana Code 13-11-2-164(c)) in Indiana to acquire, assess, demolish (under certain circumstances with environmental component) and remediate brownfield sites.

 The Indiana Lake Michigan Coastal Program (LMCP) is administered by the DNR Division of Nature Preserves.
 The program’s purpose is to enhance the State's role in planning for and managing natural and cultural resources in the coastal region and to support partnerships between federal, state and local agencies and organizations.
 The LMCP provides technical and financial assistance through its grants program and coastal nonpoint program.